lockss/lockss-rtd-portal/docs/migration/configuring2.rst

          b.
 Click on :guilabel:`Admin Access Control` in the top-right menu.

          c.
 If needed, allow the IP address of your existing LOCKSS 1.x host by entering it or its subnet in :guilabel:`Allow Access`, then click the :guilabel:`Update` button.

+         d.
+If your LOCKSS network uses LCAP SSL keystores for encrypted communication between nodes, see the :doc:`lcap-ssl` chapter.

       .. tab-item:: Same-Host Migration
          :sync: samehost